In addition to group classes, FOSS offers more specific and individualized environments for learning through private and semi-private instruction.

 First, the facts:

-- Private classes involve one-on-one sessions with a teacher, while semi-private are 2-on-1 (our typical group class will have a 3:1 or 4:1 ratio.)
+- Private classes involve 1:1 instruction with a teacher, while semi-private offers 2:1 instruction (our typical group class will have a 3:1 or 4:1 ratio.)

 - A semi-private class must have two students to form; generally two friends, siblings or a parent and child will be enrolled together.

-- Tuition is higher than for a standard class, simply because you are receiving more individualized instruction.
+- Tuition is higher than a group class, simply because you are receiving more individualized instruction.

 - The classes generally follow our Swim Path curriculum, learning the same skills in the same order.
 The techniques and speed of learning may be identical to the group class if the student can learn that way, or may be adapted to meet the student’s need.